BotsBurgh/BOTSBURGH-FTC-2019-20/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 This file is the epitome of our code, as it integrates [Sensor.java](#sensorjava) and [Movement.java](#movementjava) into one class.
 This allows us to create functions combining both [Sensor.java](#sensorjava) and [Movement.java](#movementjava), such as those which need to move based on VuForia.
 In this class, we have a few functions doing just that:

 1. gyroTurn: This turns the robot based on the internal gyroscope.
 Simple code, integrates gyroscope functionality from [Sensor.java](#sensorjava) and the `move2x2` function from [Movement.java](#movementjava).
 Useful for autonomous in conditions where VuForia is unavailable or unreliable.
 However, as VuForia is more accurate, you *should* use that instead.
 See the functions below for instructions on how to do that.
-1. gyroDrive: WIP
+1. gyroDrive: This moves the robot forward based on encoders, and corrects for drift based on gyroscopes.
+When possible, use vuForiaGoto to move the robot, as it is more accurate.
+However, this is good for situations where VuForia functionality is unreliable.
+Best suited for autonomous.
 1. vuForiaTurn: This function uses the VuForia orientation function from [Sensor.java](#sensorjava) to determine the angle of the robot, then, using the [Movement.java](#movementjava) class, it will turn the robot until it meets the target angle.
 Best suited for autonomous.
-1. vuForiaDrive: This function uses the VuForia position function from [Sensor.java](#sensorjava) and some trigonometry to determine how far the robot must turn (using the vuForiaTurn function above), then drive forward (using the [Movement.java](#movementjava) class).
+1. vuForiaGoto: This function uses the VuForia position function from [Sensor.java](#sensorjava) and some trigonometry to determine how far the robot must turn (using the vuForiaTurn function above), then drive forward (using the [Movement.java](#movementjava) class).
 Best suited for autonomous.

+WARNING: As both the `vuForiaTurn` and `vuForiaGoto` functions are not tested yet (because we don't have a field to test it in), don't use it unless you can find out if it works or not.

 The code in here is mostly simple, with the exception of the math parts.
 In this class, we used two main math equations: the distance formula and the inverse tangent formula.
 Using the built-in `Math` library, these functions were not too complex.